 Economic conditions in the PRC are sensitive to macroeconomic conditions.
-In part due to lower export demand resulting from slow economic recoveries in the United States and Europe and a weak economic environment in Japan, China's GDP growth decelerated since 2012.
-China's year-over-year GDP growth rate in 2018, 6.6%, remained stable as compared to 6.9% in 2017 and 6.7% in 2016.
-In addition, there is uncertainty regarding the scale and the effects of a real estate bubble alleged by some to have reached a critical stage in the PRC.
+As China shifts from high-speed to high-quality growth, China's gross domestic product growth decelerated since 2012.
+According to the National Bureau of Statistics of China, China's gross domestic product growth was at 6.1% in 2019.
+Due to impacts from the COVID-19 pandemic, however, China's gross domestic product declined by 6.8% in the first quarter of 2020.
 Since demand for our paid and advertising services are sensitive to macro-economic conditions globally and in the PRC, our business prospects may be affected by the macroeconomic environment.
-Any prolonged slowdown in the global or PRC economy may have a material adverse effect on our business, operating results and financial condition, and continued turbulence in the international markets may materially and adversely affect our ability to access the capital markets to meet liquidity needs.
+Any prolonged slowdown or contraction in the global or PRC economy may have a material adverse effect on our business, operating results and financial condition, and continued turbulence in the international markets may materially and adversely affect our ability to access the capital markets to meet liquidity needs.